newville/wxmplot/doc/overview.rst

 Image Configuration Window
 -----------------------------

-Most of options for working with images and contour maps can be from the main window or menu selections.
-The Image Configuration Window has a few options and values that can be set by the user:
+Most of options for working with images and contour maps can be found from the main window or menu selections.
+The Image Configuration Window has a few additional options and values that can be set by the user:

 .. image:: images/ImageConfig.png
    :width: 50 %